eschmiel/improvDnD/brainstorm.md

 ### If the party confronted some of the Gold Dragons

 A Gold Dragon officer shows up with an arrest warrant for the party.
-If the acquiece, they will be put through a sham trial and executed.
+If they acquiece, they will be put through a sham trial and executed.

 ### Maurice asks the party to do something about The Gold Dragons